 Overview of Curriculum/Course Changes

-All changes to courses or programs that would result in a change to the USC Graduate or Undergraduate Studies Bulletin, must be approved throughout the College and, ultimately, by either the Faculty Senate (100 through 600-level courses and undergraduate programs) and/or the Graduate Council (700 and 800-level courses and all graduate programs).
-Offering existing courses through telecommunications or the internet must also be approved by the College and the Graduate Council/Faculty Senate.
+All changes to courses or programs that would result in a change to the USC Graduate or Undergraduate Studies Bulletin must be approved throughout the College and, ultimately, by either the Faculty Senate (100 through 600-level courses and undergraduate programs) and/or the Graduate Council (700 and 800-level courses and all graduate programs).
+Offering existing courses through distance learning must also be approved by the College and the Graduate Council/Faculty Senate.

-Revisions to the proposed course/program changes are commonly required/suggested at each stage of the approval process.
+Revisions to proposals are commonly required at each stage of the approval process.
 Given the many layers of approval, course/program changes often require a full academic year to proceed through the entire system.
 Most of the approving bodies (e.g, COE Basic Programs Curriculum Committee, COE Advanced Programs Governance Committee, Graduate Council, Commission on Higher Education) publish schedules each year indicating due dates for materials to be submitted for their consideration.
-Most schedules are available through the COE's Office of the Associate Dean for Academic Affairs and the COE web page.
+Questions about deadlines and approval timelines can be addressed to Rob Dedmon (email@example.com)

 See also, steps and procedures for program/course changes.